minjupgeorge/minjupgeorge.github.io/planning/userpersona.md

 <!-- some introduction -->

-Start investing with Alex is a stock-trading website designed with a robo-advisor for guided investment.This trading platform that makes everything suitable for novice traders and takes a lead on their learning experience.Provide users with information and control at very step of the processs that they can make trades with unwavering confidence.Making their first
+Alex Thoughts is a stock-trading blog designed with a robo-advisor for guided investment.This blog that makes everything suitable for novice traders and takes a lead on their learning experience.Provide users with information and control at very step of the processs that they can make trades with unwavering confidence.Making their first